AyeCode/geodirectory/readme.txt

 == ⚡ DEVELOPER-FRIENDLY + COUNTLESS OF DIRECTORY THEMES ==

-The design of your online business directory is limitless with a wide array of themes and handy page-builder integrations.
+The design of your online directory website is limitless with a wide array of themes and handy page-builder integrations.
 Need to add that personal touch?
 Developers can build on GeoDirectory freely using hooks (actions and filters).

 == ⚡ HOW IT WORKS - SET UP OUR FREE WORDPRESS BUSINESS DIRECTORY PLUGIN IN NO TIME ==